Affu-coder/RavenX/README.md

 # WhatsApp AI Chatbot

-An AI-powered WhatsApp chatbot built with Node.js, running on Replit.
+An AI-powered WhatsApp chatbot by a Ghanaian boy called MARISEL DEV built with Node.js, running on Replit with the help of Vermin Spartan and Jay Von.

 ## Features